physicsllama/instrument-detector/README.md

 Developing a neural network that can detect what instrument plays a given note.
 Data sorted out already, lots of space left to experiment with the training.
+This is sort of a messy journal, where I left some brainstorming and ideas in there for my future use.